Update: Feb 15, 2025

 </p>

 These CSS classes are especially useful if you consider the end-user experience.
-If you’re on my site, there’s a good chance you’ve either talked to me, or at least received the link from a 2nd-order connection.
-(Who knows, maybe one day I’ll be famous and this will no longer be true).
+If you're on my site, there's a good chance you've either talked to me, or at least received the link from a 2nd-order connection.
 But if someone just sends you the download link for my resume then you may not even know my name.
-So my name, on the site, may be redundant information, but it’s quite pertinent to have that somewhere near the top of the PDF.
-Check out below to see how the selective adding / removing of information really makes the pdf-version feel more “official-resume” than the web-version.
-(Which was the whole goal)
+So, on the website, my name may be redundant information, but it's quite pertinent to have that somewhere near the top of the PDF.

-With this solution, I can selectively render this page in whatever way I need to build a nice-looking resume for PDF format.
-The PDF format is a bit more traditional than the skills page, but still contains the general style of the site.
+With this solution, I can selectively render this page in whatever way I need to build a nice-looking resume in PDF format.
+The PDF format is a bit more traditional than the skills page but still contains the general style of the site.